 IMPORTANT: You will see one additional row in the results dialog box.
 That is your router.
 You will know because when you try to block it, the software will tell you “you cannot block your router”.

 You can then name the computers if they are not already named using the computer name from Windows Installation.
-Remember to click SAVE else you will keep receive warnings about unknown computers.
+Remember to click SAVE else you will keep receiving warnings about unknown computers.
 When you click the X button to close the program, it keeps running in your system tray to keep monitoring if any unknown computer connects to your WiFi.

 TIP: To know the Mac ID of a computer, open Adapter Properties (under Networks and Sharing), and hover your mouse over CONNECT USING.